This post is sponsored by Almond Breeze Almondmilk. All opinions are my own.

 1) Football was invented in 1609 when two dueling countries decided to fight over an actual pig.
 Hence the name, “pigskin” when we’re talking about the football*.

 *I actually have no idea how football got started or if “Nebraska-handsome” is a thing…(but it should be).
+My mother uses the phrase, “My hands are my work!” when she doesn’t want to do manual labor.
+She’s a dental hygienist so I guess it kinda makes sense.

 Blue Diamond Almond recently sent me some of their Wasabi & Soy Sauce and Smokehouse almonds to try out.
 Umm…YUM to both flavors!!
 Then they challenged me to come up with a GAME DAY snack in preparation for the big game on Sunday.
 True to my core, I chose the easiest recipe I could and made some fun substitutions.
 After playing around for at least 5 minutes in the kitchen, Creamy Smokehouse Chicken Dip was born.
 It’s PERFECT for your football crowd – tangy, creamy and packed with protein!
 The finely chopped almonds add flavor and a little bit of texture.
 We ate our dip with Blue Diamond Nut Thins and celery sticks.